DataDog/documentation/content/en/continuous_integration/quality_gates/_index.md

 you can follow [this guide][11] to set up one.
 2. Grant `Checks: Write` access to the GitHub application.

 After the permission is granted, you should be able to see the checks in GitHub.

-Note that a current limitation is that you cannot re-run a check to re-run the related Quality Gates rule.
+**Note**: a current limitation is that you cannot re-run a check to re-run the related Quality Gates rule.

 ## Permissions